JRLeGM1L/WebAssignToD2L/README.md

 5. You need to have python installed on your machine.
 To check if you do, open a terminal and type python3 and press enter.
 If you see Python 3.x.x then you have it.
 Otherwise you need to install it.
 However, I think that Macs have python intalled by default, and the departments chivo machines (which all run linux) certainly have Python installed.

-5. Finally, there are several ways to run the program.
+6. Finally, there are several ways to run the program.
 The easiest is to type ./main.py on the terminal in the WebAssigGradesToD2L folder.

+An obvious closing remark: Do not post on GitHub the files with the students grades, since you are responsible for keeping them private per FERPA.
+Use this code locally on your machine.